Coppernic/coppernic.github.io-old/os.md

 ### Prerequisites

-* You may have adb installed on your computer, this program is not necessary when updating via micro SD card.
+* You may have `adb` installed on your computer, this program is not necessary when updating via micro SD card.
-* You should be familiar with adb and how to install OS on Android platform.
+* You should be familiar with `adb` and how to install OS on Android platform.

-You can find general procedure with adb sideload on [google website](https://developer.android.com/preview/download-ota).
+You can find general procedure with `adb sideload` on [google website](https://developer.android.com/preview/download-ota).

 ### C-five

 The following procedure explains the method to update Android in C-five handheld terminal using a micro SD card.
-To realize this operation a micro SD of minimum 2 GB is necessary:
+To realize this operation a micro SD card of minimum 2 GB is necessary:

 - Copy the OS update `.zip` file on a micro SD card,
 - Insert the micro SD card into the device,
-- Press `POWER & Vol. UP` buttons and place the battery at the same tile,
+- Press `POWER` and `VOLUME +` buttons and place the battery at the same tile,
-- Hold `POWER & Vol. UP` buttons until getting in the Recovery menu,
+- Hold `POWER` and `VOLUME +` buttons until getting in the Recovery menu,
-- Press `Vol. UP / DOWN` button to select “sd update” then press `POWER` button,
-- Press `Vol. UP / DOWN` button to select “sd update” then press `POWER` button,
+- Press `VOLUME +` or `VOLUME -` button to select `sd update` then press `POWER` button,
-- Press `Vol. UP / DOWN` button to select the correct update `.zip` file,
+- Press `VOLUME +` or `VOLUME -` button to select the correct update `.zip` file,
 - Press `POWER` button to execute the update,
-- Waiting for “Install from sdcard complete” message appearance,
+- Waiting for `Install from sdcard complete` message appearance,
 - Press `POWER` button to reboot the device.

 ### C-One

 The following procedure explains the method to update Android in C-One handheld terminal using a micro SD card.
-To realize this operation a micro SD of minimum 2 GB is necessary:
+To realize this operation a micro SD card of minimum 2 GB is necessary:

 - Copy the OS update `.zip` file on a micro SD card,
 - Insert the micro SD card into the device:

 ![](_media/cone2_update_1.png)

-- Press `POWER` button and select “Reset”,
+- Press `POWER` button and select `Reset`,
-- Hold `P1 & Vol. UP` buttons until getting in the Recovery menu,
+- Hold `P1` and `VOLUME +` buttons until getting in the Recovery menu,
-- Press `Vol. UP / DOWN` button to select the correct update file:
+- Press `VOLUME +` or `VOLUME -` button to select the correct update file:

 ![](_media/cone2_update_4.png)